lsst-tstn/tstn-017/index.rst

 #.
 Remove all default values from configuration schema definition in the CSC repository.

     - See this :download:`example schema <_static/ATSpectrograph_schema.yaml>` for the ATSpectrograph CSC.
-    - Unit tests will need to utilize configuration files stored in the `tests/data/config` directory as is done for the `ATDome CSC <https://github.com/lsst-ts/ts_ATDome/tree/develop/tests/data/config>`_.
+    - Unit tests will need to utilize configuration files stored in the `tests/data/config` directory, as is done for the `ATDome CSC <https://github.com/lsst-ts/ts_ATDome/tree/develop/tests/data/config>`_.
       See `Salobj documentation <https://ts-salobj.lsst.io>`__ for more details.

 #.
 In the configuration repository for the given CSC (e.g `ts_config_attcs <https://github.com/lsst-ts/ts_config_attcs>`_ for the ATDome) there shall be a ``_init.yaml`` file that specifies values that are expected to be common to all sites and/or be relatively static in operations (we intentionally use "_init" instead of "_default").